 In any case, here you are angry and reading the health insurance laws on a website determined to find out if you can obtain coverage.
-Before you go any further, I would recommend that you call us at East Coast Health Insurance at 888 803 5917 for a free health insurance quote or let us help unravel whatever situation you are in.
+Before you go any further, I would recommend that you call us at Every Choice Health Insurance at 888 803 5917 for a free health insurance quote or let us help unravel whatever situation you are in.

 Additionally, we know every single health insurance loophole in the book and will get you health insurance or health coverage, period.
 We will never talk about a discount program as we don’t even know the names of any.

 Moving on past the promotional stuff, if you are looking for a specific health insurance law or protection, I recommend you go to your particular state as we also try to include all health insurance laws relative to your state in addition to our national section.

 A Brief History of US Health Insurance and Background

-According to the United States Census Bureau, approximately 84% of Americans have health insurance; some 60% obtain it through an employer, while about 9% purchase it directly.
-Various government agencies provide coverage to about 27% of Americans (there is some overlap in these figures).
+According to the United States Census Bureau, approximately 86% of Americans have health insurance; some 53% obtain it through an employer, while about 9% purchase it directly.
+Various government agencies provide coverage to about 34% of Americans (there is some overlap in these figures).

 The primary public programs are Medicare, a federal social insurance program for seniors and certain disabled individuals; Medicaid, funded jointly by the federal government and states but administered at the state level, which covers certain very low income children and their families; and SCHIP, also a federal-state partnership that serves certain children and families who do not qualify for Medicaid but who cannot afford private coverage.

-In 2011, there were 48.6 million people in the United States (15.7% of the population) who were without health insurance for at least part of that year.
-Though the number decreased from 2010 at 50 million, there are still many Americans without coverage.
-The uninsured rate remains higher among people with a lower income, at more than 25 percent in 2011.
+In 2013, there were 42.0 million people in the United States (13.4% of the population) who were without health insurance for at least part of that year.
+Though the number decreased from 2011 at 48 million, there are still many Americans without coverage.
+The uninsured rate remains higher among people with a lower income, at 23.8 percent in the fourth quarter of 2014.